GabeScott/standard-works-vault/General Conference/2007 April - Let Virtue Garnish Thy Thoughts Unceasingly.md

 “Let virtue garnish thy thoughts unceasingly; then shall thy confidence wax strong in the presence of God; and the doctrine of the priesthood shall distil upon thy soul as the dews from heaven.

-“The Holy Ghost shall be thy constant companion, and thy scepter an unchanging scepter of righteousness and truth; and thy dominion shall be an everlasting dominion, and without compulsory means it shall flow unto thee forever and ever” (vv.
-45–46).
+“The Holy Ghost shall be thy constant companion, and thy scepter an unchanging scepter of righteousness and truth; and thy dominion shall be an everlasting dominion, and without compulsory means it shall flow unto thee forever and ever” ([[D&C 121.45|vv.
+45–46]][[D&C 121.46|]]).

 Could there be a greater promise to anyone than these remarkable words of revelation from the Lord?
 These are the words of God, given in revelation to the Prophet Joseph.
 They carry with them a magnificent promise to all who will let virtue garnish their thoughts unceasingly.